tamucc-gcl/gcl_genome_assembly/README.md

 ### Step 0 — Database Setup

-Downloads and prepares decontamination databases (FCS-GX, DIAMOND, NCBI taxonomy) in parallel with read processing.
+Downloads and prepares the FCS-GX decontamination database in parallel with read processing.
 Only runs if decontamination is enabled.

 ### Step 1 — BAM to FASTQ Conversion